abdiastenas/Code-Coder/src/technologies/2022/week 2/Week 2 Challenges.md

 	I am Abdias, a filmmaker and motion designer with over a decade of adventures with brands like Casa de Dios and McDonald's.

-	I have started my journey this 2022 in the coding development field with the goal to learn, grow and become a software developer by the end of the year.
+	I have started my journey this 2022 in the coding development field with the goal to learn, grow and become a story teller and software developer by the end of the year.

 	My mission is to create better solutions for the economy and the housing issue in latin america.